 Experiential learning resources for the innovative educator

-Many of these trends aren't new.
-We implemented several of the trends listed here with full force where I taught (others I have never heard of until recently).
-They have made such a strong presence in the educational scene within the last couple of years because we know they work for 21st century students.
-So many of these emerging trends are based on the rapidly evolving world we find ourselves in.
+Many of the trends I list below are not new.
+The philosophy of the school where I have spent 12 years of my life is structured around many of these trends.
+These trends have had such a strong presence in the educational scene within the last couple of years because we know they work for 21st-century students.
+They are based on the rapidly evolving world we find ourselves in.
 What used to make sense or what we used to do just doesn’t make sense anymore.
 With the world changing as quickly as it is, we are forced to really consider these ideas.
 Social media and other forms of technology have completely altered the way we communicate and learn.
-Notice patterns as you read the list.
-A few themes that I have identified include: student-centered learning; hands-on learning; inquiry-based learning; connecting content with the real-world; student choice and voice; technology and innovation.
-The overarching theme is a student-centered model necessary to develop the skills needed in the 21st century.
-Therefore, I don't see these trends going anywhere.

-Top 20 Educational Trends of 2018
+Top Educational Trends of 2019

 1) Social-Emotional Learning -